 Preparing for retirement: a 50-year-old Jane across the world

 Jane earns a median full–time wage and enjoys a basic urban lifestyle.
 She has had a good life but has not saved for anything more than a rainy day until now.
 At age 50, she still has at least 10 years of work left before she retires.
 We found that no matter where the representative Jane lives, the mandatory pension system will not provide her with enough income to lean back and relax.
 To close the pension gap, Jane would need to start saving a certain percentage of her income each month.
-Below is a country comparison.
+Below is a city comparison.

 Switzerland ranks highest on our pension gap index.
 It is one of the few countries with two mandatory pillars financed by workers and employers.
 But can it sustain the longest living population in Europe?